 - N – Lymph node status (the number and location of any cancerous lymph nodes)

 - M – Metastasis (whether or not the cancer has spread to other parts of the body)

 When using the TNM system for breast cancer staging, a physician will consider several additional factors, including:

 The grade of the tumor

-When examining the tissue sample under a microscope, a pathologist will visually compare the breast cancer cells to healthy cells, then assign a tumor grade based on the degree of similarity between them (the more the cancerous cells resemble normal cells, the lower the grade assigned).
+When examining the tissue sample under a microscope, a pathologist will visually compare the breast cancer cells to healthy cells, then assign a tumor grade based on the degree of similarity between them.
+In general, the more the cancerous cells resemble normal cells, the lower the grade assigned.
 Additionally, the pathologist will determine the number of cancerous cells that are in the process of dividing.
 If relatively few breast cancer cells are dividing, the tumor is generally considered to be slow-growing and may be downgraded.